mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/projection-transform.md

 ---
-title: "Transformation matrix for projection of 3D objects into a 2D plane"
+title: "Transformation matrix for projection of 3D objects into a 2D plane (projection transform)"
 date: 2016-02-14 12:18:26
 description: |
   In Computer Graphics 3D objects created in an abstract 3d world will eventually